WillianConk/ud036_StarterCode/README.md

 # Projeto site de filmes

-Um simples site para exibir trailer e informações sobre alguns filmes.
+A simple website that run few great movies trailers

+# Getting Started
-## Requisitos:
+## Prerequisites:
-- python versão 2.7.9;
+- python 2.7.9;
-- php e css
+- php and css
+-
+##How torun?
+Just execute entertainment_center.py.
+When the website is open, click on the posters to watch the respective trailer.

+enjoy.